Which of the following statements about the fundamental accountin... | Study Prep in Pearson+

-Which of the following statements about the fundamental accounting equation is correct?
+Which of the following statements about the fundamental accounting equation is NOT true?

 A